AlibabaCloudDocs/ros/intl.en-US/Resource Types/CS/ALIYUN::CS::KubernetesCluster.md

     "EndpointPublicAccess": {
       "Default": false,
       "Type": "Boolean",
-      "Description": "Whether to enable the public network API Server:\ntrue: The default is True, which means that the public network API Server is open.\nfalse: If set to false, the API server on the public network will not be created, only the API server on the private network will be created.Default to false.", "AllowedValues": [
+      "Description": "Whether to enable the public network API Server:\ntrue: The default is True, which means that the public network API Server is open.\nfalse: If set to false, the API server on the public network will not be created, only the API server on the private network will be created.
+Default to false.", "AllowedValues": [
         "True",
         "true",